 A safari in Uganda can include a number of things such game drives, white water rafting, bird watching, chimpanzee and gorilla trekking, mountain climbing and so much more.

 Weather: weather is the big factor to consider.
 Uganda happens to have good whether all year round.
 Although located along the equator, its elevation gives it an advantage that makes the all year round awesome weather possible.
+Temperature range from 24 to 28 degrees Celsius during day.
+Nights are often cooler.
 It can however get to some extreme weather conditions in some areas.
 The south western part for example because of its proximity to the Rwenzori mountain ranges can get really cold.
 This could affect you if you want to track gorillas in Bwindi Impenetrable forest but good warm gear can really help.
+Best time to see gorillas is during the drier months of June to August.
 Also some of the lodges in the area have fireplaces in the rooms, others will provide a hot water bottle to war your bed at night as you sleep.

 Peak season is another factor to consider: peak season is that period during the year when the country receives the most tourists or safari visitors.
 Peak season in Uganda is usually the dry months of December to March and June to September.
 During this time there is a lot of tourist traffic because the weather is good, and people are almost guaranteed that they experience everything they hope to.
 However, sometimes the rain can surprise you.